hoffsupes/Multi-BandBlending/README.md

 Coming Soon:

 Small linux executable to do pyramidal blending!
-Also: Linux based computer vision software to do various things! (be on the lookout for this!)
+Also some interesting 3D reconstruction work I'm doing!
+Like view based simulations?
+Stay tuned!!